markdownreveal/markdownreveal/README.rst

 |requirements|

 A tool for creating presentations with simple Markdown notation.
+Documentation can be found at the `official website <https://markdownreveal.readthedocs.io/>`_.

 .. |logo|